Last Updated on January 9, 2023

 So don’t be worried and buy a 20K DPI mouse because that sounds “better” than the 16K one.
 There is hardly anyone that actually plays at those insane levels of DPI.

-Companies add the high levels of DPI to show that your experience is going to be customizable to whichever DPI setting is best for you.
+Companies add high levels of DPI to show that your experience is going to be customizable to whichever DPI setting is best for you.

-Lightweight VS Heavyweight Mice
+Lightweight vs. Heavyweight Mice

 Every mouse is different and every mouse is going to have a different weight to them.